top of page

 5. Pogo jumps

-These are great for developing a powerful push off in your calves to get that nice long stride.
+These are great for developing a powerful push-off in your calves to get that nice long stride.
+Pogos also help to improve your ground contact time to improve your cadence and overall speed.

-If you adductors do not fire properly then this leads to your glutes getting sleep and not activating.
+If your adductors do not fire properly then this leads to your glutes getting sleep and not activating.
 These are great for developing your adductors.

 Recent Posts